 - Income tax on interest paid by cash, bonds, and bond funds.

 - Dividend income tax on dividends paid by shares and equity funds.

 - Capital gains tax paid on the growth in value of assets such as shares, bonds, and funds.

-You don’t even have to declare your ISA assets on your self assessment tax return.
-This can save you a bellyful of tax paperwork .
+You don’t even have to declare your ISA assets on your self-assessment tax return.
+This can save you a ton of tax paperwork .

-Unlike a pension, your ISA funds are typically accessible2 at any time.
+Unlike a pension, your ISA funds are typically2 accessible at any time.

-You’re also not charged income tax on withdrawals from an ISA unlike a pension, so there’s no danger of being pushed into a higher tax bracket by the wealth you accumulate.
+You’re also not charged income tax on withdrawals from an ISA – again unlike a pension.
+So there’s no danger of being pushed into a higher tax bracket by the wealth you accumulate in your ISA.

 ISA accounts: what types are there?